MelinaPl/speech-act-analysis/README.md

 ## Dataset

 The dataset is available in different formats: JSON, XML and the original downloaded version from [INCEpTION](https://inception-project.github.io/).
+The data is located in the directory data/ .

 ### JSON